atreyasha/spp-explainability/docs/develop.md

         5.  add sufficient information on grid training and hyperparameter setup

-    4. Performance evaluation
+    3. Performance evaluation

         1.  explain usage of test set

         2.  explain how we evaluate performance using accuracy on both SoPa++ and its regex proxy

-        3.  mention checking if the performance falls in the competitie range
+        3.  mention checking if the performance falls in the competitive range

-    5. Explanations by simplification evaluation
+    4. Explanations by simplification evaluation

         1.  mention we are trying to evaluate how close the models are, and we delegate the quality of explainability based on a